tomduck/pandoc-tablenos/test/test.md

 ------------

-Here is a table with no attributes.
-This should not be numbered, but is for tex/pdf (a bug).
+An unnumbered table with no attributes:

 X Y
 - -